open-quantum-safe/tsc/guidelines/algorithm_inclusion.md

 An algorithm meeting the above criteria will not necessarily be automatically approved for inclusion.
 The following are additional factors in deciding to include an algorithm in OQS:

+- Individuals / organizations willing to maintain and support the implementation
 - Availability of reference and optimized implementations
-- Individuals / organizations willing to maintain and support the implementation
 - Interest from members of the OQS Technical Steering Committee and active contributors

 ## Deprecation policy

 Algorithms may be deprecated and marked for removal from OQS as their status changes.
+Examples of status changes that may lead to deprecation include:

-For example, if an algorithm was included because it was under consideration for standardization by a standards organization, and then that standards organization decides to not standardize the algorithm, the algorithm may be deprecated from OQS.
+- If an algorithm was included because it was under consideration for standardization by a standards organization, and then that standards organization decides to not standardize the algorithm
+- Cryptanalysis or security vulnerability (see cryptanalysis section below)
+- Lack of individuals / organizations willing to maintain and support the implementation
+- Lack of interest in the algorithm from the community

 Our algorithm deprecation process would normally be: